 The Slow Cooker Method

 After washing and chopping my greens, I stuffed them all in the crock of my slow cooker.
 Remember, they cook down to almost nothing, so stuff those suckers in tight.
-After adding a few quarts of water and some apple cider vinegar, I set the timer on my slow cooker for four hours and muttered a prayer under my breath.
+After adding a few quarts of water and some apple cider vinegar, I set the timer on my slow cooker for five hours and muttered a prayer under my breath.

-Four hours later as I lifted the lid and peeked inside, I was pleasantly surprised by what I found.
+Five hours later as I lifted the lid and peeked inside, I was pleasantly surprised by what I found.
 Tender greens as flavorful as if I had simmered them on the stove all afternoon.
 As far as I’m concerned, this is the way to cook greens, y’all.